Parenting stress is a problem sometimes.

-- Read Barbara Colorosso's Kids Are Worth It!
-Giving Your Child the Gift of Inner Discipline Colorosso really teaches us about not getting into stupid power struggles with our kids.
+3. Read Barbara Colorosso's Kids Are Worth It!
+Giving Your Child the Gift of Inner Discipline.
+Colorosso really teaches us about not getting into stupid power struggles with our kids.
 Parenting stress declines when we are not in power struggles with our kids.

-- Breathe deeply 3 times before losing our cool.
-A wise person once said that life is always better after 3 very deep breaths.
+4. Breathe deeply three times before losing our cool.
+A wise person once said that life is always better after three very deep breaths.

-- Do one thing at a time.
-Don't drive while you are on your cell phone while you are listening to the radio etc. (it is not only illegal, but increases the sense of life being very very hectic).
+7. Do one thing at a time.
+Don't drive while you are on your cell phone while you are listening to the radio etc. (it is not only illegal, but increases the sense of life being very very hectic)

-Written by long-suffering law boss Val Hemminger, Hemminger Law Group Westshore
+Written by Val Hemminger, long-suffering law boss at Hemminger Law Group Westshore